Giza 38 or Giza 42 or Giza 46 …

 All Giza pyramids are suitable for lying down (one way or another), However, for most, the Giza 38 will require that you cross your legs.
 Below are bullets offering a general rule for each of our Giza pyramids.
 However, to be clear of making the right choice for pyramid size to accomodate your body while lying down, please use our method for understanding each pyramid’s space for lying down.

 Many choose to sleep under their pyramids.
 Below is a graphic, from an overhead perspective, showing mattress sizes and floor space allowance– for those Giza pyramids that are large enough (click image to enlarge).
 This, however, only works when the mattress or futon is on the floor.
-Follow this link for information on pyramids over beds.
+Follow this link for information on copper pyramid bed solutions.

 Giza for Sitting Giza for Yoga Giza for Chairs Giza for Healers — See Nubian